muppin/mastering-DevOps/Interview Questions/Ayushi.md

 - Python script to parse json in python and print specific parsed data.
 Json data given by them.
 - How would you troubleshoot docker deamon?
 Suppose a pod is not coming up on any node, how will you troubleshoot?
 - Difference between service and virtual service in k8s?
+- Suppose two applications have same name by mistake, how will service schedule? if both have same labels?
+Have u came accross such issue?
 - What is service mesh?
 - What is ISTIO?
 - Why we use sidecar containers?